 The 2021 Clarity is Honda's Plug-In Hybrid option.
 Its hybrid powertrain provides an efficient ride that allows you to get by on battery power alone for your daily driving or use the gas-powered engine for longer trips.
 This Plug-In Hybrid offers incredible fuel efficiency and driving range to help you go farther and go longer without having to fill the gas tank.
 Plus, the innovative technology and design features make this ride a joy to drive, with the efficiency of the hybrid powertrain being a bonus rather than the sole reason to buy it.

-The 2021 Honda Clarity Plug-In Hybrid uses a 1.5 L 4-cylinder engine mates an electric motor system that is powered by a 17-kWh lithium-ion battery pack.
+The new Honda Clarity Plug-In Hybrid uses a 1.5 L 4-cylinder engine mates an electric motor system that is powered by a 17-kWh lithium-ion battery pack.
 Generating 212 horsepower, it can travel for up to 47 miles on electricity alone.
 When utilizing just gas power, you can expect to see around 42 miles per gallon combined.
 However, if you are using the full hybrid capability, you will see 110 miles per gallon of gasoline-equivalent (MPGe) combined.7 It takes approximately 2.5 hours to recharge the battery pack using a 240V outlet.
 However, if you use a regular 120V outlet, then it will take up to 12 hours.

 The Clarity Plug-In has three drive modes - Normal, econ, and Sport - to allow you to tailor your driving for efficiency.
 There are also deceleration selectors that will allow you to personalize how much the battery charges during regenerative braking.
 Regenerative braking is an excellent addition for Hybrid models because it utilizes the energy made from braking your vehicle and sends that power back into the engine to charge the battery.
 With features like this, you can customize the Clarity to fit your driving needs.